 Monroe’s Hot Chicken

 From Larry “Lo-Lo” White of the iconic Lo Lo’s Chicken and Waffles, Monroe’s Hot Chicken offers dangerously good Nashville-style hot chicken with all the fixins at its Phoenix and Tempe locations.
 The spot is known for the Hot Chicken Belgian Waffle sandwich, made with a slap of butter, drizzled syrup and a pinch of powdered sugar.
 Other must-try items include the Popcorn Hot Chicken with popcorn chicken covered in Kick-it-Up sauce and served in a giant waffle cone, and tempting sides including beer-battered onion rings, smoked turkey collard greens and Southern slaw.
 Monroe’s Hot Chicken was inspired by Lo-Lo’s grandmother’s soul food restaurant, Mrs. White’s Golden Rule Café, which first opened in Phoenix in 1964.
-Monroe’s Hot Chicken is open Monday through Saturday, 11 a.m. to 7 p.m., and Sunday, 11 a.m. to 4 p.m.
+Monroe’s Hot Chicken is open Monday through Sunday, from 11 a.m. to 7 p.m.
 To learn more about Monroe’s Hot Chicken, visit monroeshotchicken.com.

 ATL Wings